goodcoderCJ/Work-on/Keeplearning.md

-This all about learning git
+#This all about learning git
+To create a repository you go to the plus sign.